usagitoneko97/Strata-Jekyll-Theme/_posts/2020-1-17-why-we-sleep.markdown

 # Closing thoughts
 I spent countless dream-night, eyes open, pondering about things that matter to me, resisting the sleep-demon that tries to drag me away, away from the intoxicating reality to the unconscious realm of nothingness.
 As I lie in the bed, I smile, I wept, I gloom as I recount past events, and finally leave behind everything and cast myself off to the deepest slumber with a mind filled with the same anticipation for an exciting tomorrow.

-*Copyright@Ho Guo Xian, facts from "why we sleep" by Matthew Walker.*
+*- Ho Guo Xian, facts and figures from "why we sleep" by Matthew Walker.*

+*©2020 Ho Guo Xian All Rights Reserved*

 *Email me @ hogouxian@gmail.com*